JMCampbell2021/ee-tracker/README.md

 ## Live Application Link

-None - to use please down loaded repo and use node.js to run command line application.
+To use please download repo and use node.js to run command line application.

 ## Contact Information